Markets take EU's new financial rules in their stride

 Regulators in Britain and Germany intervened just hours before MiFID went live to give three clearing houses an exemption from having to give customers more choice over where to clear some of their derivative contracts.

-ICE Futures Europe (ICE.N), London Metal Exchange (0388.HK) and Eurex Clearing (DB1Gn.DE) were granted exemptions until July 2020 from opening themselves up to more competition.
+ICE Futures Europe, London Metal Exchange and Eurex Clearing were granted exemptions until July 2020 from opening themselves up to more competition.

 Maijoor said this would be a “one-off” waiver and the new requirements for clearing houses would come into effect in 2020.